Eyes on Italy’s president after he vetoes populists’ choice

-ROME (AP) — All eyes are on Italian President Sergio Mattarella after he vetoed the proposed euroskeptic economy minister of what would have been Western Europe’s first populist government.
+ROME (AP) — All eyes were on Italian President Sergio Mattarella on Monday after he vetoed the proposed euroskeptic economy minister of what would have been Western Europe’s first populist government, ushering in the likelihood of a new election within months.

-News reports said Mattarella would convene the former International Monetary Fund official, Carlo Cottarelli, to the presidential palace on Monday and ask him to form a technical government that can lead Italy until early elections.
+News reports said Mattarella would convene the former International Monetary Fund official, Carlo Cottarelli, to the presidential palace later Monday and ask him to form a technical government that can lead Italy until a new election.
+Mattarella’s office declined to reveal his plans Monday.

 Markets have largely welcomed Mattarella’s decision to put an end to the proposed government of the anti-establishment 5-Star Movement and right-wing nationalist League, which had insisted on Paolo Savona as economy minister.
-Savona has questioned whether Italy should ditch the euro as its currency.
+Savona, a former industry minister, has questioned whether Italy should ditch the euro as its currency.

-The spread of points between Italy’s bonds and benchmark German bonds, which had grown alarmingly last week, fell early Monday.
+The Milan stock exchange opened higher Monday and the spread of points between Italy’s bonds and benchmark German bonds, which had grown alarmingly last week, fell slightly.

 Most Read Business Stories